Jason Garrett

-Jason Calvin Garrett (born March 28, 1966) is a former American football player and coach and current broadcaster.
-He previously served as the head coach of the Dallas Cowboys for 9.5 seasons, from 2010-2019.
-Garrett has also been offensive coordinator and assistant head coach for the Cowboys and quarterbacks coach for the Miami Dolphins.
+Jason Calvin Garrett (born March 28, 1966) is an American former professional football player and coach in the National Football League (NFL).
+He was most notably the head coach of the Dallas Cowboys from 2010 to 2019.

-Before becoming a coach, Garrett was a college football quarterback at Princeton University and also played as quarterback in the National Football League (NFL) for the Cowboys (winning three Super Bowls as the backup quarterback for Troy Aikman), New York Giants, Tampa Bay Buccaneers, and Miami Dolphins.
+Garrett played college football for the Princeton Tigers.
+He played in the NFL for the Cowboys (winning three Super Bowls as the backup quarterback for Troy Aikman), New York Giants, Tampa Bay Buccaneers, and Miami Dolphins.
+Garrett began his coaching career as the quarterbacks coach for the Dolphins before serving as offensive coordinator and assistant head coach for the Cowboys.

-In 2022, Garrett became a sports broadcaster and currently works as a football analyst for NBC Sports - as a commentator for their coverage of the USFL and Notre Dame football and as an analyst for their NFL pregame show Football Night in America.
+In 2022, Garrett became a color commentator for NBC Sports.
+He provides regular commentary for NBC Sports' coverage of Notre Dame football, and is an alternate color commentator for the NFL on NBC.
+Garrett is also a studio analyst for NBC's NFL pregame show Football Night in America.

 Early life

 Garrett attended kindergarten through second grade at Holy Cross school in Rumson, New Jersey.
 He went to prep school at University School in Hunting Valley, Ohio, and was a letterman in football, basketball, and baseball.
 As a senior, Garrett won All-League honors as a quarterback and safety.
 He graduated from University School in 1984.